EndPointCorp/end-point-blog/2011/04/27/product-variant-code-challenge.html.md

 *

-And now some context to why I thought this was applicable to ecommerce: Let's imagine you have a product.
-Then, let's imagine that the product has variations, or variants.
-We'll say we have an arbitrary size array of "option types", each with an arbitrary number of items in the array.
+And now some context to why I thought this was applicable to ecommerce: Let’s imagine you have a product.
+Then, let’s imagine that the product has variations, or variants.
+We’ll say we have an arbitrary size array of “option types”, each with an arbitrary number of items in the array.
 Here, we have option types of size, color, and printed logo, which yields multiple variations, variants or combinations of a single product:

 <table cellpadding="10" cellspacing="0" width="100%">
 <tbody><tr>